magento/devdocs/src/cloud/cdn/fastly-vcl-blocking.md

 **Prerequisites:**

 -  List of client IP addresses to block
--  Account access and URL for the Magento Admin UI for the Staging or Production environment
+-  Admin credentials to access the Magento Admin UI for your {{ site.data.var.ece }} environment
 -  Fastly API credentials for Staging and Production environments

 ## Create Edge ACL for blocking client IPs {#edge-acl}